michaeldorner/BeeTee/README.md

 Demo application for Bluetooth device scanning using the iOS private framework "BluetoothManager"

+**[With Xcode 7.3 Apple removed all private frameworks](https://developer.apple.com/library/ios/releasenotes/DeveloperTools/RN-Xcode/Chapters/Introduction.html) from the iOS SDKs, so at the moment it is not working!**

 <p align="center">
   <img src ="/landingPage/screencast.gif">
 </p>

 ##Abstract

-Because it is not trivial to use a private iOS framework, I implemented a demo application for the `BluetoothManager.framework` in ≥ iOS 7.
+Because it is not trivial to use a private iOS framework, I implemented a demo application for the `BluetoothManager.framework` in ≥ iOS 7 and < iOS 9.3.

 BeeTee offers two approaches, depending on what you want to try:
 * An wrapper class called `MDBluetoothManager`, where you can easily interact with the underlaying `BluetoothManager.framework` without any deeper knowledge about `BluetoothManager.framework`.